LESS WELFARE DEPENDENCY

 CASHLESS WELFARE CARDS

-So far, we have seen 48% of drug takers using fewer drugs, 41% of drinkers drinking less, and 48% of gamblers gambling less.
+In these trials, we have seen 48% of drug takers using fewer drugs, 41% of drinkers drinking less, and 48% of gamblers gambling less.

 We have increased checks through data matching to over 600,000 every year.
 This is half a million more than when Labor was in government (2012-13).